fender/dmeapp/README.md

 Here is a quick run down on the file structure of this repository.

 * `src` - Our apps code belongs in here.
   * `/app` - This is the meat of our app.
 All AngularJS scripts and templates go here.
 To keep things modular, we divide functionality up into directories. `app/common` contains common re-usable functionality such as our api or pager. `app/components` contains each section of functionality on our site.
 For example, directory `library` contains the AngularJS scripts, SCSS files and HTML templates directly related to our Library page.
     * `/app.js` - This is our app launcher script.
 It initializes all of our components.
     * `/index.html` - The route web page for our app.
   * `/assets` - Any assets to be used in the app, such as images, should be placed here.
   * `/scss` - Contains our Sass.
-The root folder contains our initializers, mixins and variables.
+The root folder contains our initializer and variables.
+    * `/utils` - Utility style is defined here.
-    * `/components` - All of our components style is written here.
+    * `/components` - All component building blocks are defined here.
     * `/sprites` - Sprite image files are separated by sprite map name.
 Compass uses each folder to create a sprite image.
   * `vendor` - Contains all vendor packages that are installed via [Bower](http://bower.io/).
 Hands off!
   * `Gruntfile.js` - This file tells Grunt about our automated workflows.